Accepting Payments as a Personal Trainer: Step-by-Step Guide

 No matter how you get paid, a consistent payment plan and schedule should be put into place.
 Otherwise, income can become inconsistent, which brings forth a lot of annoying and troubling problems.

-New entrants to the field might be surprised at just how many different ways a personal trainer receive payment.
+New entrants to the field might be surprised at just how many different ways a personal trainer can receive payment.
 Understanding the different ways a personal trainer may be employed or self-employed sheds light on payment options.

 Working as an Employee at a Gym